1415 W. Morse

-The existing four-story building recently underwent a complete renovation.
+The existing four-story building is undergoing a complete renovation.
 The addition on the rear of the building would be a continuation of the improvements to the property.

 The plans include ground floor parking for 11 vehicles, a roof deck lined with plantings, and the installation of an elevator.
 The existing building does not have an elevator and only has seven parking spaces.
 The site is adjacent to the Morse Red Line station, making it a transit-oriented development.

 The rear addition would not be visible from Morse street.
 The increased height from the addition on the rear building will be offset by the front, thereby decreasing the massing on Morse Avenue.

 The owner will join our office on Thursday, February 11, from 6-7 pm for a community meeting to discuss a proposed zoning change to the site.

 Register to attend the community meeting at bit.ly/1415morse.
 Spanish translation will be available.